Conservative limits on primordial black holes from the LIGO-Virgo-KAGRA observations: Introduction

 The most direct manner by which we can probe a signal of PBHs in the LVK observations is through the mass-distribution of the detected events containing black holes (BHs) and other compact objects \cite{Kovetz:2016kpi, Gow:2019pok, Kovetz:2017rvv}.
 These include studying either only the individual masses of the observed BHs \cite{Gupta:2019nwj, Golomb:2023vxm}, or the combined information of the binaries' masses \cite{Kovetz:2016kpi, Hall:2020daa, Chen:2024dxh}.
 In the latter case, one cares also on how correlated the values of the primary mass of the binary $M_{1}$ is to the secondary mass of the binary $M_{2}$; as that may provide a manner to separate the process by which these binaries have formed (see e.g. \cite{Kovetz:2016kpi, Dvorkin:2017kfg, Flitter:2020bky, Wang:2020aoh, Cholis:2021dzh, Golomb:2023vxm}).
 Alternative probes/signals of a PBH component in the GW observations have also been proposed in \cite{Cholis:2016xvo, Cholis:2016kqi, Raccanelli:2016cud, Mandic:2016lcn, Gerosa:2018wbw, Clesse:2016ajp, Nakama:2016gzw}.

-PBH binaries may form in multiple pathways.
+PBH binaries that merge may form in multiple pathways \cite{Khlopov_2010}.
 One path is through, GW direct captures, which happens when two unbounded PBHs come that close to emit enough GW energy to form a highly-eccentric binary that would merge soon after \cite{Bird:2016dcv}.
-Another pathway, is via interactions occurring between PBH binaries and single PBHs within the dark matter halos (for a recent analysis see \cite{Franciolini:2022ewd, Aljaf:2024fru}).
-Finally, PBH binaries may form from the early universe perturbations and evolve slowly through GW emission to merge in our time without interacting substantively with their environments \cite{Sasaki:2016jop, Ali-Haimoud:2017rtz}.
+A second pathway is PBH binaries may form from the early universe perturbations and evolve slowly through GW emission to merge in our time without interacting substantively with their environments \cite{Sasaki:2016jop, Ali-Haimoud:2017rtz} (see also Ref.~\cite{Raidal:2017mfl}).
+Finally a third path to binaries that merge within the age of the universe is via interactions occurring between existing PBH binaries and single PBHs within the dark matter halos \cite{Franciolini:2022ewd, Aljaf:2024fru, Aljaf:2025dta}.
+These dynamical effects inside dark matter halos can accelerate or delay the orbital evolution of binaries compared to the evolution purely through gravitational-wave emission (see Ref.~\cite{ Aljaf:2025dta}).
+At least $\simeq 90\%$ of all dark matter in the universe has been inside halos since redshift of 2.
+Thus, the calculations on the PBH merger rates of \cite{Franciolini:2022ewd, Aljaf:2024fru, Aljaf:2025dta}, do take into account the merger of binaries that in \cite{Sasaki:2016jop, Ali-Haimoud:2017rtz, Raidal:2017mfl} are assumed to evolve undisturbed simply through GW emission That is especially important for the limits derived based on the current LVK measurements that only probe redshifts of $\lesssim 1$.